 6 ACCOUNTS OF WRENTHAM PAROCHIAL CHARITIES

-Accounts were presented by Mr Reeves.
-Total funds available £59,264.31.
-During the last accounting year a total of £1800 has been used to assist two residents qualifying for aid from the charity.
+Accounts were presented by Mr Fletcher.
+Total funds available £60,553.29.
+During the last accounting year a total of £884 has been used to assist residents qualifying for aid from the charity.
 Requests for assistance for those in need are welcomed & treated with total confidentiality.
 This is advertised in Wren magazine & PC noticeboard.
 Any residents in need should be encouraged to apply.

 7 DRAFT ACCOUNTS OF WRENTHAM VILLAGE HALL